 Provides an understanding of the three-tiered government system in Australia, and the varying responsibilities of each level.
-Relates to an understanding of the various legislative and administrative controls which stem from governments and their subsidiary agencies.
-Stresses the importance of effective communication skills for technically-oriented resource managers and provides practical experience in a range of settings.
+Relates to an understanding of the various legislative and administrative controls which stem governments and their subsidiary agencies.
+Stresses the importance of effective communication skills for technically-oriented provides practical resource managers and experience in a range of settings.

-LAW00503 CONTRACT LAW
+CONTRACT LAW

-Pre-requisite/s: LAW00111 Legal Process and enrolment in the Bachelor of Laws degree Internal students need Head of School written approval to enrol externally
+Pre-requisite/s: LAW00111 Legal Process and enrolment in a Bachelor of Laws degree or Head of School written approval

+Internal students need Head of School written approval to enrol externally